Collision theory

 In the first step, a molecule of H2O2, in the presence of H+, oxidises two bromide ions to a molecule of aqueous bromine, while it is reduced to water.
 In the second step, another molecule of H2O2 reduces the aqueous bromine back into bromide ions and H+, with itself being oxidised to a molecule of oxygen.
 If we add the two equations, we get eq2.
 You’ll realise that hydrogen and bromide ions participate in the reaction but are not consumed at the end of it.

-So, instead of the high activation energy route of two H2O2 colliding with each other to give oxygen, a suitably chosen catalyst offers a lower activation energy pathway of H2O2 colliding with bromide ions, and subsequently bromine, to produce oxygen.
+So, instead of the high activation energy route of two H2O2 colliding with each other to give oxygen, a suitably chosen catalyst offers a lower activation energy pathway of H2O2 colliding with bromide ions, and subsequently with bromine, to produce oxygen.
 This is illustrated by the energy profile diagram above.
-With a lower activation energy, the rate of the reaction increases as a larger proportion of molecules have sufficient energy to react.
+With a lower activation energy, the rate of the reaction increases, as a larger proportion of molecules have sufficient energy to react.

 The same reaction can be catalysed by a heterogeneous catalyst like manganese dioxide.
 The mechanism for heterogeneous catalysis can be complex but normally involves the adsorption of reactants onto the surface of the catalyst, which changes the bond strengths of the reactants.
 The reactants, now being in close proximity to one another, react to form the products, which are desorbed or released from the surface of the catalyst (see diagram below).